DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This lesson covers absolute CSS sizing units, specifically `pt` (points) and `px` (pixels).
 The summary explains that `pt` is a legacy unit from print media and that `px` is a fixed-size unit.
 The entry expands on this by outlining the disadvantages of `px` in modern web development, particularly concerning responsiveness and accessibility, reinforcing the preference for relative units in most cases.

 ---

+#### PARENT-RELATIVE SIZING

+### Course Step Number: 466

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This lesson covers parent-relative sizing units, specifically `em` and `%`, explaining how they size elements based on the font size of their parent.
+The entry details the cascading effect of these units and contrasts them with `rem`, explaining why `rem` is often the preferred choice for font sizing in modern CSS.
+It also notes a modern use case for `em` units in sizing padding and margins.

+---